Adithyavj/DatingApp/client/README.md

 for using 2 way binding in an input, we need to
 - give it a name
 - [(ngModel)]="binding" (we assign ngModel to the property in the ts file that it is bound to)

+## Service
+It has an @Injectable decorator - the service can be injected to other services or components.
+Angular service is a Singleton - When we goto a component and initialize the service, it will stay initialized till the app is disposed of.
+Services are :
+- Injectable
+- Singleton - data stored inside service doesn't get destored until the app is closed.